homearanya/alistair-psychologist/src/pages/blog..md

 ---
-templateKey: "articles-page"
+templateKey: "blog-page"
-excerpt: "A selection of my most popular articles"
+excerpt: "A selection of my most popular posts"
 bannerimage:
   alt: Patterns in the sand
   image: /img/about-me-banner.jpg